HarshadaPadher16-QAEngineer/OmBiryaniHouse-Cucumber-Jenkins-Automation/IntelliJ_Automation_Workspace/Pom.xml_Configure/README.md

-Maven Dependency Management via the pom.xml file.
-This shows the configuration of essential libraries like Selenium, Cucumber-JVM, and JUnit, ensuring a standardized and easily maintainable build process for the entire automation suite.
+This pom.xml file manages core dependencies like Selenium, Cucumber, and JUnit for a structured BDD framework.
+I integrated WebDriverManager to automate browser driver setups and utilized Maven for efficient build and execution control.
+This configuration ensures the automation suite is professional, scalable, and easy to maintain.